 With respect to the Discovery Programs, the Company will lead discovery and early research activities through the successful completion of dose finding toxicity studies for the identified compounds.
 The Company may, in its sole discretion, opt-in on a program-by-program basis after the successful completion of dose finding toxicity to participate in the further development and commercialization efforts of the Discovery Program compounds.
 If the Company opts-in to the development and commercialization of the Discovery Program compounds, it will be eligible to receive milestone payments of up to \$10.0 million per program upon specified research and development milestones and up to \$180.0 million per program upon achievement of specified regulatory and commercial milestones and will also be eligible to share in the U.S. profits at predetermined percentages on product sales.
 The Company would also be eligible to receive tiered Ex-U.S. royalty rates, calculated on a product-by-product and country-by-country basis, on net sales outside of the United States, if any, ranging from low single digits to low double digits, but less then teens.
-If the Company does not opt-in to further development and commercialization efforts for the Discovery Programs, it will be eligible to receive milestone payments of up to \$70.0 million per program upon specified research and development milestones and up to \$360.0 million per program upon achievement of specified regulatory and commercial milestones per approved product, if any.
-The Company would also be eligible to receive tiered royalties on net sales of products worldwide at royalty rates ranging from low single digits to low double digits, but less then teens.
+If the Company does not opt-in to further development and commercialization efforts for the Discovery Programs, it will be eligible to receive milestone payments of up to \$70.0 million per program upon specified research and development milestones and up to \$360.0 million per program upon achievement of specified research and development milestones and up to \$360.0 million per program upon achievement of specified research and development milestones and up to \$360.0 million per program upon achievement of specified research and development milestones and up to \$360.0 million per program upon achievement of specified research and development milestones and up to \$360.0 million per program upon achievement of specified regulatory and commercial milestones per approved product, if any.
+The Company would also be eligible to receive tiered royalties on net sales of products worldwide at r

 Lilly has the right to make substitutions for each of the five targets during the research term of each program, subject to certain limitations.
 Pursuant to the Lilly Collaboration Agreement, the Company will also participate in joint decision-making through the joint steering committee and subcommittees.
-Unless terminated earlier, the Lilly Collaboration Agreement will continue on a product-by-product basis until the expiration of all royalty obligations under the Lilly Collaboration Agreement and when neither the Company nor Lilly is developing, commercializing or manufacturing any product under the Lilly Collaboration Agreement.
+Unless terminated earlier, the Lilly Collaboration Agreement will continue on a product-by-product basis until the expiration of all royalty obligations under the Lilly Collaboration Agreement and when neither the Company or Lilly is developing, commercializing or manufacturing any product under the Lilly Collaboration Agreement.
 The Company or Lilly may terminate the Lilly Collaboration Agreement upon an uncured material breach by the other party.
 Lilly may also terminate the Lilly Collaboration Agreement in its entirety or on a target-by-target, program-by-program or product-by-product basis for any reason upon certain notice to the Company.